Allergy & Immunology Billing Services in Alabama

 Blue Cross Blue Shield of Alabama processes the largest share of Alabama commercial allergy & immunology claims.
 We know their AL specific fee schedules, prior authorization requirements for allergy & immunology procedures, and their appeal timelines when claims are denied.
 Allergy skin testing bills per individual allergen tested.
 A 60-allergen panel = 60 units of 95004.
 Inaccurate test counts directly reduce revenue or create audit risk.

-Alabama Medicaid Allergy & Immunology Billing
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) Allergy & Immunology Billing

-Medicare (Palmetto GBA) Allergy & Immunology Coverage
+Medicare (Palmetto GBA (Jurisdiction J)) Allergy & Immunology Coverage

 Denial Prevention for Alabama Allergy & Immunology